 The emergence of artificial intelligence opens the way to new development potential for our industries and businesses.
-More and more, companies are using Computer Vision, and in particular image recognition, to improve their processes and increase their productivity.
-So we decided to explain to you in a few words what image recognition is, how it works and its different uses.
+Companies increasingly use Computer Vision, particularly image recognition, to improve their processes and increase productivity.
+So, we decided to explain to you in a few words what image recognition is, how it works, and its different uses.

-Image recognition, a subcategory of Computer Vision and Artificial Intelligence, represents a set of methods for detecting and analyzing images to enable the automation of a specific task.
-It is a technology that is capable of identifying places, people, objects and many other types of elements within an image, and drawing conclusions from them by analyzing them.
+Image recognition is a subcategory of Computer Vision and Artificial Intelligence.
+It represents a set of methods for detecting and analyzing images to enable the automation of a specific task.
+It is a technology that is capable of identifying places, people, objects, and many other types of elements within an image and drawing conclusions from them by analyzing them.

 Photo or video recognition can be performed at different degrees of accuracy, depending on the type of information or concept required.
 Indeed, a model or algorithm is capable of detecting a specific element, just as it can simply assign an image to a large category.

-- Tagging.
+Tagging.
 It is also a classification task but with a higher degree of accuracy.
 It can recognize the presence of several concepts or objects within an image.
-One or more tags can therefore be assigned to a particular image.
+Therefore, one or more tags can be assigned to a particular image.